Xilinx/Vitis_Libraries/vision/docs/src/design-examples.rst

 *  Quantization and Dithering: Quantization and Dithering performs the uniform quantization to also reduce higher bit depth to lower bit depths.
 *  Gamma correction: Gamma correction improves the overall brightness of image.
 *  Color space conversion: Converting RGB image to YUV422(YUYV) image for HDMI display purpose.
 RGB2YUYV converts the RGB image into Y channel for every pixel and U and V for alternate pixels.
+*  Resize: Resolution Conversion is the method used to resize the source image to the size of the destination image.
+Different types of interpolation techniques can be used in resize function, namely: Nearest-neighbor, Bilinear, and Area interpolation.
+The type of interpolation can be passed as a template parameter to the API.
 |isp-20211|

 Current design example demonstrates how to use ISP functions in a pipeline.